-The authors, in the case of more than one author only the first-named, will be sent in a PDF file by e-mail.
-Corrections must be returned to the publishers by fax or e-mail as soon as possible.
-Substantial changes in proof to the manuscript and the figures require the approval of the editorial office and can only be carried out at the author's expense.
-If the corrected page proofs are not returned in time, the paper will either be withheld from publication or printed as is.
+The corresponding author will receive a PDF-proof by e-mail.
+Corrections must be returned to the publishers by e-mail or fax as soon as possible.
+Substantial changes to the manuscript and the figures during the proof stage require the approval of the editorial office and can only be carried out at the author's expense.
+If the corrected page proofs are not returned within the set date, the paper will either be withheld from publication or printed as is.

 Optional Open Access (new)